engelant/borg-cygwin/README.md

 * Tested on Windows 8.1 64-bit

-## WARNING - This is a WIP, which technically works, but not fully documented.
+## WARNING - This is a WIP, which technically works, but needs testing and, you know, shit can still hit the fan.
+Don't hold me responsible for that.
 As said, working on it.

 ## Bugs